Dramatic Natural Wonders

 Mount Kilimanjaro lies on Tanzania's northern border, but is best viewed from Amboseli National Park in Kenya.
 At 19,341' in height, it is Africa's tallest peak, and the highest free-standing mountain on earth.
 Kilimanjaro is comprised of three volcanoes, two of which are extinct and, with it's year-round glaciers, is one of Africa's most iconic sights.

 At the south-western most tip of the continent, spectacular coastal cliffs overlook the concurrence of the great Indian and Atlantic oceans at the Cape of Good Hope.
 Described by Sir Francis Drake (first Briton to circumnavigate the Earth) as "the fairest cape in the entire circumference of the globe", this breath-taking coastline, dominated by Table Mountain, has enchanted onlookers for centuries.

 The Zambezi River is one of Africa's largest and most unspoiled waterways.
 In the course of its 1600 mile journey to the Indian Ocean, it passes through six countries but no major cities.
-The most famous feature along the Zambezi is, of course, the Victoria Falls, but almost equally as breath-taking in its splendor is the lower portion of the river known as the Zambezi Valley.
+The most famous feature along the Zambezi is, of course, the Victoria Falls, but the most beautiful and game-rich is the lower portion of the river known as the Zambezi Valley.
 This stretch, where the Zambezi is channeled by the great African Rift Valley, offers inspirational scenery, high concentrations of wildlife, and some of the most adventurous safari activities in Africa.
 National Parks preserve the Valley's beauty on both sides of the River - the Mana Pools Park in Zimbabwe, and the Lower Zambezi Park in Zambia.